pmunts/muntsos/README.md

     to 1.20.
 Upgraded ethtool to 5.13, mailutils to 3.13, and nano to 5.8.
 Upgraded the Raspberry Pi kernel to 5.10.52.
 Upgraded the .Net runtime to 5.0.9.
+-   28 October 2021 -- Lots of software component updates: Upgraded Free
+    Pascal to 3.2.2.
+Upgraded hidapi to 0.11.0.
+Upgraded OpenSSL to 1.1.1l.
+Upgraded curl to 7.79.1.
+Upgraded MySQL client library to 3.2.4.
+Upgraded gdbm to 1.21.
+Upgraded BusyBox to 1.34.1.
+Upgraded OpenSSH to 8.8p1.
+Upgraded ethtool to 5.14.
+Upgraded nano to 5.9.
+    Upgraded tcptump to 4.99.1.
+Upgraded the .Net Core Runtime to 5.0.11.
+Upgraded the Raspberry Pi kernel to 5.10.76.

 Quick Setup Instructions for the Impatient
 ------------------------------------------